Volunteer in South America

 Where can I volunteer in South America with GVI?

 GVI operates in one location in South America.

-Your role as a volunteer in Cusco will be to offer support and assistance to the local communities, on projects that the community members have identified as important.
+Your role as a community development volunteer in Oxapampa will be to offer support and assistance to the local communities, on projects that the community members have identified as important.
 Work on these projects might include self-empowerment for women and children through education.
 You will offer support by increasing equal access to education for women and children through educational workshops and English lessons.
 Learning English will give community children the opportunity to further their education and allows adults in the community to increase their employability.

 Since you will be working with children, there are some things to note about how we conduct volunteer and child interactions.
 GVI supports ChildSafe, a global child protection initiative, and ensures the protection of children we work with on our projects, with our regularly revised, comprehensive Child and Vulnerable Adult Protection policy.
 For ethical best practice and the safety of children and volunteers, all our staff and participants are required to complete a police background check before arrival on the program.

 We also provide on-site child protection training upon arrival in the host country.
 To protect children from cyber and real-world threats, we ensure that our marketing follows child protection best practice.
 Please note that GVI does not support orphanage volunteering.
 For more information, see our stance on orphanage volunteering.

 You’ll find, when volunteering, South America has more than significant natural sites.
 Between its 12 independent countries – Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay, and Venezuela – South America is big on its diverse history and culture.
 You can learn about civilisations that inhabited the continent centuries before and meet people today who still carry storied traditions.